dolbyio-samples/rts-app-react-publisher-viewer/apps/e2e-test/README.md

 yarn
 ```

-## Publisher and Viewer app installation locally [Optional]
+## [Optional] Publisher and Viewer app installation locally

 Follow the Millicast Tokens section of the main ReadMe [ReadMe file](../../README.md) to configure the token as environment variable

-To install the Publisher and Viewer App locally, run the following command:
+To launch the Publisher and Viewer App locally, run the following command:

 ```bash
 yarn nx launch-server e2e-test